fordkashif/DisasterRecoveryInventoryManagementSystem/replit.md

 ### Stock Validation and Negative Stock Prevention
 Comprehensive validation prevents stock levels from falling below zero during distributions, transfers, and package dispatches/fulfillments.
 Error messages indicate item, depot, available, and requested quantities.

-### Three-Tier Hub Hierarchy System
+### Three-Tier Hub Orchestration System
-Implements a hierarchical depot structure with three hub types for managing stock distribution and approvals:
+Implements a role-based orchestration model with three hub types for managing stock distribution and approvals:
-- **MAIN Hub**: Central distribution hub (e.g., Pimento JDF) with authority to execute transfers immediately without approval.
-Can view and approve transfer requests from SUB and AGENCY hubs.
+- **MAIN Hub**: Central distribution hubs (e.g., Pimento JDF) act as orchestrators for all SUB hubs with authority to execute transfers immediately without approval.
+Any MAIN hub can view and approve transfer requests from any SUB or AGENCY hub.
-- **SUB Hub**: Regional distribution hubs (e.g., Trelawny, Haining) that report to MAIN hub.
-Transfer requests require MAIN hub approval before execution.
+- **SUB Hub**: Regional distribution hubs (e.g., Trelawny, Haining) governed by all MAIN hubs collectively.
+No specific parent assignment needed.
+Transfer requests require approval from any MAIN hub before execution.
-- **AGENCY Hub**: Independent agency-operated hubs (e.g., Montego Bay, Pimento) that report to MAIN hub.
-Transfer requests require MAIN hub approval before execution.
+- **AGENCY Hub**: Independent agency-operated hubs (e.g., Montego Bay, Pimento) that can request items from MAIN hubs.
+Can optionally link to a MAIN hub for tracking purposes, but this does not restrict which MAIN hub can approve their transfers.

-**Hub Hierarchy Features:**
+**Hub Orchestration Features:**
-- Each SUB and AGENCY hub has a parent_location_id linking to its MAIN hub
-- Self-referential relationship enables querying parent/child hub relationships
+- Role-based governance: SUB hubs are orchestrated by ALL MAIN hubs, not a specific parent
+- Any MAIN hub user can approve transfer requests from any SUB or AGENCY hub
-- Transfer approval workflow based on hub type (MAIN transfers immediate, SUB/AGENCY require approval)
+- Transfer approval workflow based purely on hub_type (MAIN transfers immediate, SUB/AGENCY require MAIN approval)
+- Optional parent_location_id for AGENCY hubs for tracking purposes only
+- Hub Status tracking (Active/Inactive) with automatic operational timestamp recording when activated

 ### Stock Transfer Between Depots with Approval Workflow
 Enables logistics staff to transfer stock between depots with hub-based approval rules: